June Miller: Later life

 After divorcing Miller, she married insurance salesman Stratford Corbett around 1935.
-Corbett had been courting her when Miller left for Paris in 1930, and it upset Miller greatly when he found out that June and Corbett were together.
-Stratford left her in 1947 for the actress Rita La Roy Corbett.
+She was being courted by Corbett when Miller left for Paris in 1930.
+Miller reportedly reacted badly when he learned that June and Corbett were together.
+Corbett left her in 1947 for the actress Rita La Roy Corbett.
 June lived in a series of cheap hotels around New York City, such as the Hotel Continental on 95th Street.
 She was in touch with Miller during this period through the post, and he sent her money through friends and bookstores such as the Gotham Book Mart.
 The notebooks Miller kept on his 1940 trip across the United States that would become The Air-Conditioned Nightmare included a handful of stray references to June.
 One reads, "Sit here dreaming of June.
 Where now, little June?
 Are you happy?"

 During the 1950s, June was admitted to psychiatric wards where she received electric shock treatments, during which she broke several bones after falling off the operating table.
 She never fully recovered.
 In 1954, she began volunteering as a social worker.
 In 1957, she became an intern receptionist at the city welfare department, and was working for the department full-time by 1960.
-In 1961, she met Miller again; he later wrote that he was shocked at what he saw as 'her deterioration'.
+In 1961, she met Miller again.
+According to Miller, he was shocked by her physical and mental decline.
 The two did not rekindle their relationship.
 In the late 1960s, June moved to Arizona with one of her brothers.
-Although she expressed a desire to write an autobiography, she never wrote anything other than letters.
-However, she had enormous literary influence over the works of her ex-husband Miller and Anaïs Nin.
+Although she expressed a desire to write an autobiography, no manuscript is known to survive, and she is known principally through her correspondence.
 She died in Arizona in 1979.